FandaPeterka/PowerShell/README.md

 Welcome to my PowerShell Scripts repository!
 This is a curated collection of scripts aimed at simplifying and speeding up system administration tasks.
 The repository is organized into two main folders, each tailored for specific scenarios: `local` for scripts running directly on a local machine, and `remote` for scripts that execute tasks on other computers across a network.

 As an IT professional, I leverage PowerShell to automate and streamline repetitive processes, reducing manual effort and enhancing system management efficiency.
+Additionally, a graphical console interface has been created for a significant portion of these scripts, providing a user-friendly experience to manage tasks more intuitively.

 ## Repository Structure